ATS-Hackerman/SnakeGame/README.md

-# My attempt at making 'Snake'
+# My attempt at making Snake
 ______________________________
 Just for the fun of it :snake:
 ______________________________